The commons and the problem of power

 #Oxfordboaters – Some of the people have to lie to themselves as they blindly believe in private property and rule of law but squat on private property and brack the law by not moving.
 They try and pretend this is not true, if they do this pretending to strongly they will make us all homeless.”

-People end up trapped in a contradiction.
-They profess a strong belief in private property and the rule of law, yet in practice they occupy private property and rely on not being moved on.
-To avoid facing this contradiction, they tell themselves stories that make it disappear.
+There’s plenty of room for creativity in that work.
+So how do we start to compost this mess of people ending up trapped in this contradiction.
+To recap, they profess a strong belief in private property and the rule of law, yet in practice they occupy private property and rely on not being moved on.
+To avoid facing this contradiction, they tell themselves stories that make the contradiction disappear.

 The problem is that reality doesn’t go away just because we refuse to look at it.
 The more tightly people cling to these comforting narratives, the harder it becomes to deal with the actual situation.
 And if they cling too hard, they risk creating outcomes that harm everyone, including making all us #Oxfordboaters homeless.